How about when turning-the-other-cheek becomes just an excuse for looking the other way?

 How must we, as Christians, interpret what Jesus taught regarding turning-the-other-cheek?

 Sadly, this not just a hypothetical scenario.
-The images below show what is in fact happening in Iraq and Syria at this very moment.
+The images below show what is in fact happening in Iraq and Syria and other parts of the Middle East at this very moment.

 Credit: Google Images